-The Board of Directors has affirmatively determined that five of DiaMedica's current six directors are "independent directors" under the Nasdaq Listing Rules: Amy Burroughs, Michael Giuffre, M.D., James Parsons, Richard Pilnik and Charles Semba, M.D.
+The Board of Directors has affirmatively determined that six of DiaMedica's current seven directors are "independent directors" under the Nasdaq Listing Rules: Michael Giuffre, M.D., Richard Kuntz, M.D., M.Sc., Tanya Lewis, James Parsons, Richard Pilnik and Charles Semba, M.D.
+In addition, Amy L. Burroughs, a former director, who served during a portion of 2023 was also affirmatively determined by the Board of Directors to be an "independent director" under the Nasdaq Listing Rules.
 In making these affirmative determinations that such individuals are "independent directors," the Board of Directors reviewed and discussed information provided by the directors and by DiaMedica with regard to each director's business and personal activities as they may relate to DiaMedica and our management.